Eneloop vs Alkaline batteries test

 If you then compare this with a GP AA test for example, which is also a pretty good battery, you can see the 2 lines (which indicate 2 batteries) still track well, but not as close.

-And the following are some cheaper rechargeable batteries which have a higher fluctuation.
+And the following are some cheaper rechargeable batteries which even have a higher fluctuation.

 You can see that the difference in performance between 2 cells when you look at the colored lines.
-So it is not only about max capacity it is about Consistent Performance as well.
+So it is not only about max capacity it is about Consistent Performance!

 Real Capacity vs Claimed capacity

 Look at the following graph of a 2500mAh battery.
 Which by some people should have more capacity than a 1900mAh eneloop cell.
 Well, take a look and judge by yourself.
 Sanyo and Panasonic do real tests with real test results according to IEC and JIS standards, they don`t lie.
 But many companies lie about real capacity.
-These are one of the worst batteries you can buy.
+These BTA are one of the worst batteries you can buy.
+They might have better quality cells at some point, but I stay away from them because of these business practices.

 Eneloop Cycle test: 1st gen AA vs 4th gen AA accelerated cycle testing.